leesei/leesei.github.io/src/content/post/crypto.md

 [How the NSA (may have) put a backdoor in RSA’s cryptography: A technical primer](https://blog.cloudflare.com/how-the-nsa-may-have-put-a-backdoor-in-rsas-cryptography-a-technical-primer/)

 NIST's P-256, P-384, P-521 curves are distrusted
-Curve25519, Curve448 are used by the community
+Curve25519, Curve448 are used by the community (x25519 for ECDH, ed25519/EdDSA for signature)

 ### RSA